- Easier start when cold

 The 16F1827 PIC sold with KIT comes with a timing example in its Eeprom zone.

-Before writing your own data, I suggest to test your DC-CDI with the “Autospark” feature (JP jumper close).
+Before writing your own data, I suggest to test your DC-CDI with the “Autospark” feature (JP1 jumper close).

-If everything works, then backup the example (Read and export the “EEprom data” with Pickit3) then overwrite the Eeprom zone with the timing you want.
+If everything works, then fill out the Eeprom zone with the timing you want.